mnemosyne1/warsaw_bus/README.md

 That's ugly and slow, but produces squares, not dots – example of use is commented in [analiser_speeed.py](analiser_speed.py)
 - ...

-# TODO possible ideas:
-- map showing all buses at one particular moment

 # Credits
 warsaw geojson file was copied from [this repo](https://github.com/andilabs/warszawa-dzielnice-geojson)